John Howard (fighter): World Series of Fighting

 On March 8, 2016, it was announced that Howard had signed with the World Series of Fighting promotion.

-Howard faced Abubakar Nurmagomedov on October 7, 2016, at WSOF33.
-He lost the fight via unanimous decision.
+After winning against Michael Arrant at WSOF 31 via unanimous decision, Howard faced Abubakar Nurmagomedov on October 7, 2016, at WSOF33, losing the fight via unanimous decision.

+A year later on October 27, 2017, at CES MMA 46: Howard vs. Carroll, Howard faced Roger Carroll, winning the bout by unanimous decision.

+Professional Fighters League

+2018 Season

+In the 2018 season, Howard participated in PFL 3 on July 5, where he faced Gasan Umalatov.
+Howard won the fight via submission using a rear-naked choke in the second round.

+Howard then faced Bruno Santos at PFL 6 on August 16, 2018.
+He lost the bout via unanimous decision.

+Later that year, at the 2018 PFL Middleweight Quarterfinal bout, Howard faced Eddie Gordon and won the fight via unanimous decision.

+However, at PFL 10 on October 20, 2018, Howard's bout with Louis Taylor ended in a technical draw due to an illegal knee.
+Howard was eliminated via a first-round tiebreaker.

+2019 Season

+To start off the 2019 season on May 9, 2019, at PFL 1, Howard faced Magomed Magomedkerimov, losing the bout via guillotine choke at the end of the first round.

-On July 11, 2019 at PFL 4, he faced Ray Cooper III, winning the bout after knocking him out in the first round.
+On July 11, 2019, at PFL 4, he faced Ray Cooper III, winning the bout after knocking him out in the first round.

+However, his next fight against David Michaud at PFL 7 on October 11, 2019, resulted in a loss via unanimous decision.

 Independent promotions

+Howard faced Ozzie Alvarez at CES MMA 63: Howard vs Alvarez, winning the bout via unanimous decision.

 Howard faced Tyler Ray at XMMA 3 on October 23, 2021.
 He lost the fight via unanimous decision.

 Howard faced Ramazan Kuramagomedov at Eagle FC 44, on January 28, 2022.
 He lost the bout via unanimous decision.

 Howard faced Ange Loosa on April 2, 2022, at XMMA 4.
 He lost the bout via unanimous decision.

+Bare-knuckle boxing

+Howard made his Bare Knuckle Fighting Championship debut against Pat Casey on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
+He lost the fight by technical knockout at the end of the first round due to Doctor Stoppage (Cut).

 Personal life

-Howard has three daughters, one with one woman and two with another; the girls live with their mothers.
+Howard has three daughters.
 Before fighting professionally, Howard worked as an electrician.
 He is also a diehard New England Patriots fan, and is a fan of all of the professional teams out of Boston including the Boston Red Sox, the Boston Celtics, and the Boston Bruins.
 He also enjoys playing video games in his free time.
-In 2016, after undergoing a series of non-invasive neurological tests, Howard was diagnosed as having autism spectrum disorder at the age of 33.
-Referring to this diagnosis, Howard said "Now a lot of stuff in my life makes sense.
-Now I'm thinking about my life, it makes sense why I do certain things.
-Even to this day."